JustinClarke/JustinClarke/README.md

 ### Glad to see you here!

-I'm a final year undergrad student.
+I'm a computer science undergradate.
 I love exploring new tech and apply them to solve problems.
 I'm into Web Development and working on my Data Structures and Algorithms.

 <!-- I've been using Github since **3** years, I've pushed **420**+ commits so far. -->